jeremytammik/tbc/a/1950_forge_data_days.md

 -->

-### Forge Data Days
+### Forge Data Days and JoinGeometryUtils

-Finally a chance to meet and learn live about Forge, the updated developer's guide and a brilliant `JoinGeometryUtils` sample:
+Finally a chance to meet and learn live about Forge, the updated developer's guide and a nice `JoinGeometryUtils` sample:

 - [Revit 2023 Developer's Guide](#2)
 - [Forge Data Days](#3)